ARTH - Art History

 Systematic study in selected areas of art history.
 Course content varies but individual areas are not repeatable for credit.

 ARTH 526.
 Art Since 1945 (3).

-General education advanced further study course.
-Art in the United States from 1945 to the present, stressing the relationship between contemporary trends in criticism, theory, and artistic practice.
+General education humanities and fine arts advanced further study course.
+Art in the United States from 1945 to the present, stressing the relationship between contemporary trends in criticism, theory and artistic practice.
 Prerequisite: ARTH 124 or instructor's consent.

 ARTH 532.
 Independent Study in Art History (1-3).